itzzritik/User-Management/README.md

 - **Saves** the **Email** and **Password** from the body of request to **variables**.
 - **Request** the SQL Database to return the **Password** of the requested **Email Address**.
 ```
-SELECT password from userData WHERE emailId = "email@domain.com"
+SELECT password FROM userData WHERE emailId = "email@domain.com"
 ```
 - If the **returned array** is of zero size, it means **no account** with that Email Exists.
 > **User** is notified at the front end about **No such account**.